cacheflowe/haxademic.js/README.md

 * Someday convert class constants to static fields: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Class_fields#Browser_compatibility
 * Bring in Howler.js & Tone.js & wavesurfer.js
 * Add a tiny shader example for: http://twgljs.org/#examples - would be nice to have lightweight shader views inline
+  * Or is PIXI.js good for this now?
 * Integrate with SimpleSite?
 Probably not...
 * Distributed surround audio
 * VJ stream